 What is your student/teacher ratio?

 We strive to keep our student/teacher ratio low so that each child can be known and cared for as an individual.
-Our ratio ranges from 12:2 to 16:2 depending on age.
+Our ratios vary according to age.

 How can parents get involved at MHS?

 In addition to the parent education component of Maggy Haves programs, there are a number of volunteer opportunities for families including school beautification day, field trip chaperoning and driving, “lunch parent” sign-ups where parents spend lunch time assisting with preschool groups, and we are always happy to utilize parents as resources for learning opportunities, such as cooking, crafts, animals, and special visits that are relevant to children’s interests.

 What is the organizational structure of the school?